Dwarf Scouring Rush Facts, Care, & Hardiness (Equisetum scirpoides)

 These peculiar-looking plants grow in saturated soil or shallow waters of marshland, bogs, and floodplains of coniferous forests and can survive both high altitudes and subarctic climates.
 The dwarf scouring rush is native to northern North America and many parts of Eurasia, including alpine (above the tree line) and montane (along the mountain slope) environments.

 The dwarf scouring rush is the smallest in its family of horsetail, Equisetum.
 The family name, equus meaning horse and seta meaning bristle, refers to the coarse, dark roots that seemingly resemble a horse’s tail.
 This particular species receives its common name, the scouring rush, for its use as an abrasive.
 The dwarf scouring rush has high silicon content, a hard crystalline element that makes up gritty materials such as concrete, mortar, and ceramics.
 As a result, this rush was used like sandpaper and to clean pots and pans throughout history.
-The family Equisetum is considered a living fossil as it is the only surviving member of the horsetail genus that dates back 350 million years ago.
+The family Equisetum is considered a living fossil as it is the only surviving member of the horsetail genus that dates back to 350 million years ago.

 Dwarf Scouring Rush Growth & Hardiness